erwin-xiv/Dote-a-base/README.md

 To download, go into Dalamud > Settings > Experimental > scroll down to "Custom Plugin Repositories" and add an entry for https://raw.githubusercontent.com/TenaciousDaveBlack/Dote-a-base/main/XIVPlugins/repo.json
 You should then be able to find Dote-a-base in available plugins.

+AI was used for some initial code, though almost all of this has been removed or heavily altered.